107 AnswersNew Answer

-Python is dynamic typed language, there's no type definition needed when declaring variables.
-Type of data for a certain variable is concluded from the type of value (object) assigned to it.
-How would Python decide a variable's type when there's no value (object) being assigned to it?
+Python is a dynamic typed language, there's no type definition needed when declaring variables.
+Type of data for a certain variable is concluded (deducted?) from the type of value (object) assigned to it.
+How would Python decide which type to be used for a variable when there's no value (object) being assigned to it?
 I have no idea.

 value = None; value = 1;

 Sandra Meyer I think you know more than well enough that, whenever a type being set as RHS operand of assignment operator, it will initialize the LHS operand (e.g. a variable).
 Even `None` is a type in Python, so we can't say assigning `None` to something means declaration without initialization, the assignment operation obviously initializes the LHS.
 The original post asked whether declaration without initialization (have something assigned to it) was possible, as I understand, in Python it is not possible, because of the dynamic typing nature of the language.
 This is not about whether something in Python was considered a proper replacement for something else done in different language having different paradigm about types.

 Ipang I did just interprete the question as less theoretical, but more as "without an explicit value" (so any sort of null-equiv OR really un-initialized).
 For the theoretical discussion you're completely right of course...